korewireless/OmniCore-C-Device-SDK/examples/zephyr_native_posix/README.md

 Another way to set environment variables is by permanently set up the Zephyr environment in your terminal.
 To permanently install the Zephyr environment, follow the instructions on [Set up a development system](https://docs.zephyrproject.org/latest/getting_started/index.html#set-up-a-development-system).

-### Validating Cloud IoT Core credentials
+### Validating OmniCore credentials

-Build the [MQTT client example](https://github.com/GoogleCloudPlatform/iot-device-sdk-embedded-c/tree/docs_updates/examples/iot_core_mqtt_client) to validate your Cloud IoT Core credentials.
+Build the [MQTT client example](https://github.com/GoogleCloudPlatform/iot-device-sdk-embedded-c/tree/docs_updates/examples/iot_core_mqtt_client) to validate your OmniCore credentials.